Don't miss a beat: Maintaining productivity when working remotely

 The Lehigh community must take adequate security measures on any device on which they perform University business, including personal computers and mobile devices.
 Before connecting to Lehigh resources, you must have antivirus software protecting your computers and ensure your operating system is up to date.

 - If you do not have an antivirus program running on your personal computer, there are many available.
-We recommend Avast, available for both Windows and Mac.
+We recommend CrowdStrike, available for both Windows and Mac.

 - Use safe email practices and report any suspicious email to firstname.lastname@example.org.